-1. COVID Guidelines to Maintain before Traveling
+COVID Guidelines to Maintain before Traveling

 At airports like O’Hare International Airport (ORD Airport code), this precaution is mandatory to follow for preventing the further spread of coronavirus right before you travel.
 Hence, try not to make the mistake of leaving for this airport without wearing a mask.

 Apart from wearing masks, airports like ORD check a passenger’s negative COVID-19 test result three days before their departure.
 As per the WHO COVID testing guidelines, it will be helpful to get the test done before you plan to fly.
 Prior to flying via air, you can also get help from the airports’ help desk.

-2. Guidelines for COVID-19 in a Lobby
+Guidelines for COVID-19 in a Lobby

 When you are in a US airport’s lobby, you should carry your personal hand sanitizers.
 Although most airports, such as the Denver International Airport (DEN Airport code), are equipped with hand sanitizers all along their premises, it is advised to have your own sanitizer handy.

 The new CDC Guidelines for COVID-19 or coronavirus suggest that if you touch any surfaces at its lobby premises, you should rapidly wipe your hands.
 The Centers for Disease Control and Prevention further adds that you can use wet wipes to clean your hands if you don’t own a sanitizer.
 Carrying sanitizers and paper soaps is especially crucial for the elderly as they are more susceptible to infection.

-3. Coronavirus Guidelines to Follow at the Gate
+Coronavirus Guidelines to Follow at the Gate

-When you arrive at any gate of USA airports, you should be more careful against COVID-19.
+When you arrive at any gate of a USA airport, you should be more careful against COVID-19.
 Make sure you scan your boarding pass by yourself.
 You can limit contact at the gate by scanning the QR Code which will help prevent coronavirus at airports.

 Other important CDC COVID guidelines suggest maintaining at least 1 meter of distance at the gates and immigration centers.
 This will help break the chain of coronavirus and reduce its further spreading.
 Some USA airports, such as George Bush Intercontinental Airport (IAH Airport code), keep a few meters distance of its passengers at their gates and at the queue for immigration.

-4. COVID-19 Travel Guidelines while Boarding a Flight Amidst COVID-19
+COVID-19 Travel Guidelines while Boarding a Flight Amidst COVID-19

 While you are boarding a flight in the USA, as per the general COVID guidelines, you will be given a face shield and a protective gown to wear at the boarding gate.
 This will help you stay covered while boarding the flight.
 Some airports like Dallas/Fort Worth International Airport (DFW Airport code) also make sure that their passengers sanitize their hands thoroughly before entering the aircraft.

-It is also advised by the CDC Guidelines for COVID-19 that the flyers should avoid any unnecessary movements while inside the flight.
+It is also advised by the CDC Guidelines for COVID-19 that flyers should avoid any unnecessary movements while on the flight.
 Also, some guidelines even suggest that once the aircraft has landed in the parking lot, passengers should not hurry to disembark.
 Travelers should maintain the same level of hand cleanliness and practice social distancing.

-5. COVID-19 Guidelines after Landing
+COVID-19 Guidelines after Landing

-Once you have landed at your desired destination, the COVID-19 travel guidelines should be continued practising.
-The passenger has to keep practising hygiene methods to stay safe from coronavirus after traveling.
+Once you have landed at your desired destination, the COVID-19 travel guidelines should be continued practicing.
+The passenger has to keep practicing hygiene methods to stay safe from coronavirus after traveling.
 Stay indoors, get self-quarantined for 7 days following your trip, and be tested via a viral test 3-5 days post-landing.